ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 -   `source_file` (LowCardinality(String)) — Source file from which the logging was done.
 -   `source_line` (UInt64) — Source line from which the logging was done.

-## system.query_log {#system_tables-query_log}
+## system.query\_log {#system_tables-query_log}

 Contains information about executed queries, for example, start time, duration of processing, error messages.

 !!! note "Note"
     The table doesn’t contain input data for `INSERT` queries.

-You can change settings of queries logging in the [query_log](server-configuration-parameters/settings.md#server_configuration_parameters-query-log) section of the server configuration.
+You can change settings of queries logging in the [query\_log](../operations/server-configuration-parameters/settings.md#server_configuration_parameters-query-log) section of the server configuration.

-You can disable queries logging by setting [log_queries = 0](settings/settings.md#settings-log-queries).
-We don't recommend to turn off logging because information in this table is important for solving issues.
+You can disable queries logging by setting [log\_queries = 0](../operations/settings/settings.md#settings-log-queries).
+We don’t recommend to turn off logging because information in this table is important for solving issues.

-The flushing period of data is set in `flush_interval_milliseconds` parameter of the [query_log](server-configuration-parameters/settings.md#server_configuration_parameters-query-log) server settings section.
+The flushing period of data is set in `flush_interval_milliseconds` parameter of the [query\_log](../operations/server-configuration-parameters/settings.md#server_configuration_parameters-query-log) server settings section.
 To force flushing, use the [SYSTEM FLUSH LOGS](../sql-reference/statements/system.md#query_language-system-flush_logs) query.

-ClickHouse doesn't delete data from the table automatically.
+ClickHouse doesn’t delete data from the table automatically.
 See [Introduction](#system-tables-introduction) for more details.

 The `system.query_log` table registers two kinds of queries: